 Project Phases and Timeline

-The project will be carried over a 36 month period, engaging stakeholders at various stages.
+The project is being carried out over a 36 month period, engaging stakeholders at various stages.
 The following timeline will guide the project’s activities and roll-out plan:

 - Partnership and Collaboration (November 2015 – March 2016)